asyncapi/template-for-generator-templates/_README.md

 The overview should explain in just a few sentences the template's purpose and its most essential features.
 -->

 This template generates an HTML page with an overview of the data model provided in your AsyncAPI file.
 Its core part is the diagram showing relations between the data model.
-Except for the HTML, you can also generate PDF from the HTML page or get the diagram into a separate PNG and SVG.
+Except for HTML, you can also generate PDFs from the HTML page or get the diagram into a separate PNG and SVG.

 ## Technical requirements